Monday, January 30, 2012

 1. Try a spin class.
 I need to find out what the hype is all about...and maybe spinning will get me to finally attempt a triathlon.
 We'll see.

 2. Do more yoga.
-I did a fair amount of yoga last year but all of the moaning at Yoga to the People creeps me out and I don't really have the money to throw around on expensive yoga classes but I am a pro at finding free yoga classes in the city, so I'm going to attempt to incorporate more yoga into running regiment.
+I did a fair amount of yoga last year, but all of the moaning at Yoga to the People creeps me out and I don't really have the money to throw around on expensive yoga classes, but I am a pro at finding free yoga classes in the city, so I'm going to attempt to incorporate more yoga into running regiment.
 I would like to be able to be more flexible...and be able to touch my toes.

 3. Leave my apartment more.
 This may come as a shock to some of you, but I can essentially go an entire week without ever leaving my apartment and still do everything I need to do.
 I work in my building, I work out in my building, I study in my building, I eat in my building...you get the picture.
 Since I'm not taking any classes this semester, my plan is to get out more...and not just to hop on a plane somewhere or go to the grocery store (which is also absurdly close)...but to actually go out and do things and stop being a hermit.

 4. Finish my college scrapbook.
 This is on my 25 Before 25 list and well, I haven't done a heck of a lot with it.
-I finished my first year and am up to about about half way through the first semester of my sophomore year and senior year...but I need to just buckle up and do it...and then start putting the last 3 years of my life into photo albums.
+I finished my first year and am up to about half way through the first semester of my sophomore year and senior year...but I need to just buckle up and do it...and then start putting the last 3 years of my life into photo albums.

 5. Get The Pilot to run a race with me.
 This is simple.
 I think I've convinced him to run a half with me...but he wants to choose which one.
 Fair...although I think that caveat is what's keeping us from actually registering.
 It doesn't have to be a half, but I'd like us to run a race together.
 I think it would be fun...even though sometimes when we go running, he kind of hates me a little bit.